mnot/I-D/stakeholder-rights/draft.md

 {{RFC2119}}.

+# The Internet is for End Users

+Internet standards MUST prioritize end users higher than any other constituents.
+We are biased towards the needs of end users because of the IETF's mission {{RFC3935}}:

+> The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.

-# Identifying Constituents
+# Identifying Constituents of Internet Standards

-Protocols MUST document relevant primary constituents and their interrelationships.
+Internet standards MUST document relevant primary constituents and their interrelationships.

 For example, HTML does so using the priority of constituencies in the HTML Design Principles
 {{PRIORITY}}: